Personnel

 Patrol

-The Merrill Police Department Patrol Unit consists of 12 patrol officers and 4 patrol Lieutenants.
+The Merrill Police Department Patrol Unit is authorized for 13 patrol officers and 4 patrol Lieutenants.
 The patrol unit is currently working a 12 hour shift schedule with the dayshift working 6:00 a.m. – 6:00 p.m. and the night shift working 6:00 p.m. – 6:00 a.m.
-In addition, there is a power shift that works 3:00 p.m. – 3:00 a.m.
+In addition, there is a power shift that works 12:00 p.m. – 12:00 a.m.
 One Lieutenant is assigned to supervise each of the 4 patrol shifts providing 24 hour protection to the City.

 The patrol unit is the backbone of the Merrill Police Department.
 The patrol officers perform a wide variety of services to the Merrill community.
 Patrol Functions that officers are typically involved in are included in the following categories:

-• Agency Assists- Assist with Probation and Parole apprehensions, assist Lincoln County Sheriff and other agencies, assist Merrill Fire and EMS, assist Merrill Municipal Court with warrant service.
+- Agency Assists- Assist with Probation and Parole apprehensions, assist Lincoln County Sheriff and other agencies, assist Merrill Fire and EMS, assist Merrill Municipal Court.

 Patrol officers use a variety of tools and equipment to help them perform their duties effectively and efficiently.
-The Merrill Police Department vehicle fleet includes 7 cars including Ford Sedans, Utilities, F-150 Responder, a Chevrolet Tahoe, and three Dodge unmarked vehicles.
-Also, the patrol unit has two Raleigh bicycles that are used for various patrol assignments.
-The patrol unit utilizes mobile data computers in the patrol vehicles that can assist in issuing citations and running various checks on people the officers come in contact with.
+The Merrill Police Department vehicle fleet includes 11 cars including Ford SUV's, F-150 Responder, Dodge Durango PPV, and three Dodge unmarked vehicles.
+Also, the patrol unit has a patrol UTV and an E-bike for specialized needs.
+The patrol unit utilizes mobile data computers in the patrol vehicles that can assist in issuing citations and making various information queries on people the officers come in contact with.

 Lt.
 Pete Borchardt, pete.borchardt@ci.merrill.wi.us